-Load factors and profits - on average, profits from a widebody aircraft on a transatlantic sector can be 30-55% higher than a narrowbody.
+On average, profits from a widebody aircraft on a transatlantic sector can be 30-55% higher than a narrowbody.
 Despite this, it is important to understand such differences assume 100% load factors.
 Operators could find it easier to ensure such load factors on smaller narrowbody aircraft, reducing that gap.

 Operators such as JetBlue, TAP Portugal and SAS have identified a gap within the transatlantic market, and aim to maximise load factors by offering seats at prices more than 25% lower than other carriers.
-They can do this whilst utilising their existing short haul fleet.
-Pre-pandemic, the JFK-LHR route was operating at around 84% load factor; assuming it is easier to fill a narrowbody when compared to a widebody on this route given the current climate, profit margins come out comparatively even across the two aircraft classes.
+They can do this whilst utilising their existing short-haul fleet.
+Pre-pandemic, the JFK-LHR route was operating at around 84% load factor.
+Assuming it is easier to fill a narrowbody when compared to a widebody on this route given the current climate, profit margins come out comparatively even across the two aircraft classes.

-The overall CO2 per pax/km is directly influenced by the seating layout for each individual airline, with the trade-off between high density seating layout (C12 Y187) aboard the Air Transat A321neo LR giving impressive efficiency figures.
-JetBlue's blend of premium economy and business class seating (C24 Y114) places it in the middle of rankings, and stands in contrast to the more business class-oriented product aboard British Airways' Boeing 777-300ER fleet (F14 C56 W44 Y183).
+Using intelligence from IBA NetZero, we have identified the most efficient widebody and narrowbody aircraft operated by some key players in the transatlantic market.
+The overall CO2 per pax/km is directly influenced by the seating layout for each airline hence we have based our results off this.
+Overall, with the trade-off between high-density seating layout (C12 Y187) aboard the Montreal-based Air Transat A321neo LR results in impressive efficiency figures.
+JetBlue's blend of premium economy and business class seating (C24 Y114) places it in the middle of the rankings and stands in contrast to the more business class-oriented product aboard British Airways' Boeing 777-300ER fleet (F14 C56 W44 Y183).
 We recently took a look at JetBlue's entry into the transatlantic market and the market share of key competitors.

 With the steady rise in narrowbody aircraft flying across the pond, is the Airbus A321neo LR the new 'go-to' transatlantic narrowbody aircraft for the environmentally and money conscious traveller and operator?